French Elections: Here's how the second round might shape up

 For all of his faults, Chirac was an elegant statesman who exuded competence, even in areas where he was lacking.
 His track record was very mixed but at least he had a substantial one.
 Because of this and because of Jean-Marie Le Pen’s unreconstructed reactionary politics, all but devoted Le Pen loyalists cast their vote for the incumbent.
 In the event, Chirac won by over 82% of the vote in the second round, in spite of only three points of separation in the first round.

-In 2002, many Le Pen voters in the first round were protest voets against the establishment, in 2017, votes for Le Pen are votes intended to show support for her policies.
+In 2002, many Le Pen voters in the first round were protest votes against the establishment, in 2017, votes for Le Pen are votes intended to show support for her policies.

 Today, the establishment figure, Emmanuel Macron carries water for the establishment, but does not carry much weight.
 His sudden move from the Socialist party to form his own En Marche party was widely seen for what it was…total opportunism.